USDA Business Loans: What You Should Know

 Are USDA Business Loans Right for Your Company?

 If you’re in the market for a larger loan and your business is located in a rural area, a USDA loan is worth considering.
-You won’t get the quick service and funding you might expect with online lenders, but if you have the time and can’t secure a large loan otherwise, applying may be worth a shot.
+You won’t receive the quick service and funding you might expect with online lenders, but if you can’t secure a large loan otherwise, applying may be worthwhile.
 If you choose to do so, examine the USDA’s detailed eligibility requirements.

-Although we’ve reviewed many of these requirements, you should get very familiar with these loans before beginning the lengthy application process.
+Although we’ve reviewed many of these requirements, you should become familiar with these loans before beginning the lengthy application process.
 That way, you can ensure that you aren’t wasting your time, and can pursue other business financing options instead if necessary.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.